canjs/can-stream-kefir/docs/can-stream.md

 @module {Function} can-stream
 @parent can-ecosystem

-Convert a [can-compute] into a stream.
+@description Convert a [can-compute] into a stream.
 [Kefir](https://rpominov.github.io/kefir/) is used internally to provide the stream functionality.

 @signature `canStream( computes )`